 [Related Page: Why is Docker so Popular ]

-There are several security features included in the modern Linux kernels.
+There are several security features included in modern Linux kernels.
 It is also possible to leverage the existing system like TOMOYO, AppArmor, SELinux, GRSEC, etc. to provide the required security to Dockers, in addition to the inbuilt features of security.

 Currently, Docker can only enable these features upon installation and doesn't interfere with the system operations.